Getting There

 How do I get to the conference venue?

-The conference will be held in the university’s Event Center or “Veranstaltungszentrum (= VZ)” on the Main Campus.
-The campus can most easily be reached via the Subway line U35, which departs from Bochum main station in the direction of “Querenburg/Hustadt” every couple of minutes.
-You reach the campus (with the station called “Ruhr-Universität”) at the 7th Stop or roughly after 10 minutes.
-To reach the VZ, turn right from the subway station, and just walk across campus until you reached the VZ building.
-There will be signs to guide you along and you can find a map here.
-While you’re on campus, make sure to enjoy the brutalist architecture from the 1960s.
+The conference will be held in the university’s Convention Center or “Veranstaltungszentrum (= VZ)” on the Main Campus.
+The campus can most easily be reached via the subway line U35, which departs from Bochum main station in the direction of “Querenburg/Hustadt” every couple of minutes.
+You reach the campus (with the station called “Ruhr-Universität”) at the 7th stop or roughly after 10 minutes.
+To reach the Convention Cente, turn right from the subway station, and just walk across campus, past the library, until you reach the Convention Center building.
+The reception will also take place on the top floor of the Convention Center ("Rote Bete").
+There will be signs (and guides) to guide you along and you can find a map here.
+While you are on campus, make sure to enjoy the brutalist architecture from the 1960s.

 Do I need a ticket for the subway?